FernandoPieressa/Code-Patching/README.md

 # Pretrained Model

-Due to the size of the trained models, we have only provided the pretrained base model in the base_model_trained folder.
-By using this model, you can skip the data generation and training phases, and immediately skip to the decoding phase.
+Due to the size of the trained models, we have only provided the pretrained base model [here](https://drive.google.com/file/d/16EqMnwRA93j2ymXMryPQKydCbUuRZ5gn/view?usp=sharing).
+Download the file, unzip it, and put it into this repo.
+By using this pretrained model, you can skip the data generation and training phases, and immediately skip to the decoding phase.

 Set the following parameters:
 ```
 DATA_DIR=base_model_trained/t2t_data